esciencecenter-digital-skills/python-intermediate-development-tno/episodes/41-code-review.md

 - Linting issues, or anything else that an automated tool can spot - get the Continuous Integration (CI) to do it.
 - Bugs - instead make sure there are tests for all cases.
-- Issues that pre-date the change - raise separate PRs fixing these issues separately to avoid heading down a rabbit hole.
+- Issues that pre-date the change - raise separate MRs fixing these issues separately to avoid heading down a rabbit hole.
 - Architecture re-writes - try to have design discussions upfront, or else have a meeting to decide whether the code needs to be rewritten.